rolkra/rolkra.github.io/_posts/2025-01-17-game-trilogy.md

 ## {creepyalien}

-You are an alien 👽 lost in a graveyard and have until midnight to find your way to your ship 🛸.
+You are an alien lost in a graveyard and have until midnight to find your way to your ship.
-Skeletons 💀 are waiting to scare you to death should you come to close.
+Skeletons are waiting to scare you to death should you come to close.
 You can dig up to 5 holes to help keep them away.
-The owl 🦉 may give you some extra time!
+The owl may give you some extra time!

 ```r
 library(creepyalien)